Can Emulating Semantic Translation Help LLMs with Code Translation? A Study Based on Pseudocode: Study Design

-\textbf{LLM Configuration:} We run the four open-source LLMs on our server and access the commercial GPT-4o-mini via OpenAI API.
-To balance the diversity and reliability, we adopt the temperature of 0.2 following the practice in code generation studies \cite{livecodebench,pseudoeval, mradopt}.
-The maximum output tokens are set to be 3000 (i.e., 1.5x maximum input code length) to accommodate normal code translation outputs.
+\textbf{LLM Configuration:} We run the four open-source LLMs on our machine and access the commercial GPT-4o-mini via OpenAI API.
+To balance the diversity and reliability, we adopt the temperature of 0.2 following the practice in LLM-based coding studies \cite{livecodebench,pseudoeval, mradopt}.
+The maximum output tokens are set to be 3000 (representing 1.5x maximum input code length) to accommodate normal translation outputs.
 The other configurations (e.g., top\_p and penalty) are kept as default values.
 To mitigate randomness, we repeat the experiments three times and report the average results.

-\textbf{Experimental Environment:} We run experiments on our server with Ubuntu 22.04 OS.
-The server is equipped with NVIDIA RTX4090 GPUs to deploy the open-source LLMs, as well as an AMD Ryzen Threadripper PRO 3995WX 64-Core CPU to support the parallel evaluation of massive generated translation results.
+\textbf{Experimental Environment:} We run experiments on a machine with Ubuntu 22.04 OS.
+The server is equipped with NVIDIA RTX4090 GPUs to deploy the open-source LLMs, as well as an AMD Ryzen Threadripper PRO 3995WX 64-Core CPU to support the parallel evaluation of plenty of generated translation results.